nicopasq/plantShop/README.md

 ## Project Description
 For the phase-2 React project I decided to make a mock e-commerce website that uses a seller's point of view.
 The main navigable components are AddPlant, Flowers, and Cart.
 When viewing the website the links for these components are, "Add a New Plant", "Shop", and "Cart" respectively.
 In order to use the "Add a New Plant" link the "Editor Mode" needs to be switched on.
-### Description of Components
+## Description of Components
+### App

+        App is at the top most level, it's job is to update and determine what data needs to be displayed on AddPlant, Flowers, and Cart.
+App also holds the Switch and Route components for navigation.
+### PlantCard

+        This component is used by Flowers and AddPlant, it creates a Grid item that holds a Card component for each plant object that is passed to it as a prop.
+The Grid item xs is a dynamic value, and is set with props.
+When a PlantCard component is clicked, it will send the user to the FlowerDetails page for that specific plant.
+### Header

+        Returns the blue header where "The Garden" logo is.
+### NavBar

+        Returns a MUI Drawer component that has links to Shop (Flowers), Cart, and Add a New Plant, there is also a switch labeled "Editor Mode".
+When "Editor Mode" is switched on, the link to Add a New Plant and a MUI SpeedDial component become useable.
+### Flowers
+### FlowerDetails
+### UpdatePlantForm
-1. AddPlant
+### AddPlant

         AddPlant consists of a form, and a grid that contains newly created products.
 The grid is populated with the objects from the "addedHistory" resource.
-When a submit event happens the "handleSubmit()" function is called, it will create a new plant object from state ([plantObj, setPlantObj]) and persist the object to the "flowerList" resource.
-At the same time "addToHistory()" is called by "handleSubmit()", "addToHistory()" persists the new plant object to the "addedHistory" resource.
+When a submit event happens the "handleSubmit()" function is called, it will get a new plant object from state ([plantObj, setPlantObj]) and persist the object to the "flowerList" and "addedHistory" resources.
-2. App
-3. Cart
+### Cart
-4. CartPlantCard
+### CartPlantCard
-5. Checkout
+### Checkout
-6. FlowerDetails
-7. Flowers
-8. Header
-9. NavBar
-10. PlantCard
-11. UpdatePlantForm
 ## Sources
 ### Images
 • https://cdn.britannica.com/41/93441-050-F58F8EF1/Gardeners-rhododendrons-flowers.jpg